"

 Describing the Weather

 Learning weather vocabulary is important because it is a common topic in daily life and can help to start or join conversations.
-It is important to know the weather when traveling, planning activities, knowing how to dress, understanding local forecasts, describing the environment and asking about weather in different regions.
+It is important to know the weather when traveling, planning activities, knowing how to dress, understanding local forecasts, describing the environment, and asking about the weather in different regions.

 The best way to learn weather vocabulary is to categorize weather statements into the verbs that have already been presented.